 Brackish Groundwater Desalination

-The Desal Process
+The Desalination Process

 Every 10 gallons of brackish water is converted to nine gallons of drinking water.
-The salts and minerals that are removed are then injected deep into the ground into an area where existing salt concentrations are higher.
+The salts and minerals that are removed are then injected deep into the ground into an area where existing salt and concentrations are much higher.